attackgoat/screen-13/README.md

 _Single Threaded:_ Although some things can be shared amongst other threads, such as disk and network IO, the main graphics API of Screen 13 does not support multiple threads.
 This is a conscious decision to limit complexity while optimizing for the 98% of games that use a "main thread" methodology.
 I am open to changing this if the proposed API is easy to use and high performance.
 Perhaps it's as easy as a cargo manifest feature, not sure.

 _Just Enough:_ Only core 2D and 3D rendering features are included, along with window event handling and window-based input.
-Additional things, such as ECS, physics, sound, and gamepad input must be handled by your program.
+Additional things, such as an entity component system, physics, sound, and gamepad input must be handled by your code.

 ## Asset Baking